srwild/wild-11ty/README.md

 `npm run build` builds your awesome site.
 This is what Netlify will use when they* build your site.
 It’s set in `netlify.toml`

 *I always picture someone at Netlify getting a message from a pneumatic tube that I want to deploy a site.
 A bell rings.
 That message gets handed off to many people.
 Then my code goes down an assembly line.

-I don’t expect anyone will use or read this, but if you have any questions or comments, please file an issue, email me, DM me, or any other text based communication.
-I do not like using the phone.